 Can tDCS Improve Insomnia Symptoms?

 Studies do suggest that tDCS can alter sleep, but more studies are needed before it can be recommended as an insomnia treatment.
 As pointed out by the authors of the review, we need to see more studies demonstrate the impact of tDCS on insomnia and we need more research on how and why stimulating certain parts of the brain appears to affect sleep.

-The most recent evidence-based update concluded that the use of conventional tDCS protocols in human trials did not produce any reports of a Serious Adverse Effect or irreversible injury across 33,200 sessions and 1,000 subjects with repeated sessions.
+The most recent evidence-based update concluded that the use of conventional tDCS protocols in human trials did not produce any reports of a Serious Adverse Effect (like seizures or mania) or irreversible injury across 33,200 sessions and 1,000 subjects with repeated sessions.
 However, until tDCS is found to be an effective method for improving insomnia symptoms, it’s probably best to pursue other, proven insomnia treatments.